2024 entry (view 2023 entry)

 Subsequent years allow you to study the overlap between physics and philosophy in depth.
 You will study the philosophy of science and the foundations and philosophy of physics.

-The course gives you the opportunity to develop a physicist's broad range of skills, including problem-solving, numeracy and communication, and to supplement these with a philosopher's ability to rigorously analyse complex texts and form coherent arguments on complex subjects.
+This course gives you the opportunity to develop a physicist's broad range of skills, including problem-solving, numeracy and communication.
+You will supplement these skills with a philosopher's ability to rigorously analyse complex texts and form coherent arguments on complex subjects.

 Think Big bursaries of £3,000 are available to support first-year international undergraduate students in this subject area.